Transfer Credit from Another Institution

 - Notwithstanding any of the provisions specified below, students wishing to graduate with a major in history must take a minimum of six (6) history courses (18 hours) at Rice.
 This means that transfer credit (foreign or domestic) cannot count for more than four courses (12 hours) of the ten courses (30 hours) required for a major.

-- In order to grant transfer credit, the History department requires that the course taken at another institution be the equivalent in required reading, writing, and testing of a Rice History course.
-The course taken elsewhere does not have to have an equivalent in the Rice History Department offerings.
+- In order to grant transfer credit, the History department requires that the course taken at another institution be the equivalent in required reading, research, writing, testing, and classroom hours of a Rice History course.
+The course taken elsewhere does not have to have an equivalent in the Rice History Department offerings, UNLESS the student is requesting distribution credit.
 Students may not transfer courses taken pass/fail or on a similar basis at other institutions.
 Grade earned must be C- or the equivalent or better.

 - Summer school courses, although not necessarily ineligible, often fall below Rice Standards.

 All information must be presented with the Transfer Credit Information Sheet (TCIS), which may be downloaded here.
 Copies are also available from the History department office.
 Before submitting your TCIS, be sure to keep a copy for your records.
 Please submit TCIS and all supporting materials to the department coordinator in the History Office.

 - You must provide a syllabus, which includes reading assignments, number of written pages, and method of testing.
 This supporting material must be presented with a completed Transfer Credit Information Sheet.
 See below for instructions on completing and submitting your TCIS and other supporting material.

 - To receive history department credit for a course completed at any other institution, you must complete the Transfer Credit Information Sheet (available here).
 The transfer Credit Information Sheet is an electronic form that you can fill out on your computer (using Adobe Reader, Preview, or some other PDF document viewer).